Milou (given name)

-Milou is a feminine given name that is derived from a combination of the names Marie and Louise.
+Milou is a feminine given name, a contraction of the names Marie and Louise, but historically a nickname for Émile or Émilie, and also a feminine form of the Czech word milý ("kind, dear").
 It is also the name of a dog in the comic strip The Adventures of Tintin.
 It is a currently popular name for girls in the Netherlands.